 - Lentils will cook in approximately 20 minutes (red lentils) to 30 minutes (all other lentils),

-- For plain cooked lentils, add one cup of lentils to 3 cups of boiling water and let simmer for 20-30 minutes.
+- For plain cooked lentils, add one cup of lentils to 3 cups of water, bring to a boil and let simmer for 20-30 minutes.
 These lentils can be pureed and used in hummus, or if you have boiled some brown lentils they can be added to a salad once cooled,

 - When preparing a soup, stew or spaghetti bolognaise the lentils can be added straight into the recipe.
 Let the lentils cook for 20-30 minutes in whichever dish you have added them to, or until they are soft and ready to eat,